 From warrior-burials dated to the 8th and 9th centuries on the Esquiline hill we gain some idea of what these tribal warriors might have armed themselves with.
 Most would likely have worn leather helmets and little or no armor.
 However some more wealthy Romans would have been able to acquire armor, such as the examples of Calotte helmets, a circular bowl-shaped helmet, and primitive rectangular breastplates that were found in some tombs.
 They would have typically armed themselves with spears, the most common type being a leaf bladed spear, due to the cheapness, ease of use, and hunting functionality.
 Like with the armor however, some wealthy members may have been able to afford a sword.
 There was less standardization among swords than spears, with both long and short swords having been found.
 They likely would have had a shield, with poorer warriors using a wooden shield with an iron or bronze boss but some might have equipped themselves with a fully bronze shield such as the Etruscan style example found in one tomb.

 However, some historians also believe that these warbands could be levied not only as a tribe-based force, but also as religious forces dedicated to a specific god.
 There is some evidence of this in the form of the Salii Palatini, a cult dedicated to Mars, and the Salii Collini, dedicated to Quirinus.
 These cults were each populated by a group of 12 priests who were life-members, and all appointed from wealthy patrician families.
 These priests seemed to have been very militant in nature, not only dedicated to a god of war but also dressing in archaic warrior’s garb.
 Through the descriptions of Plutarch, Livy, and Dionysus it is found that the Sallii’s distinctive dress consisted of an embossed tunic, a bronze breastplate – similar in description to the square breastplates found in the Esquiline warrior’s tombs – and a trabea cloak.
 They are also described as wearing an Apex style helmet, a round or conical helmet with a spike, typically of olive wood, coming from the top.
 The Salii are further described as carrying a sword at the hip, a short staff or spear in the right hand, and, perhaps their most distinctive armament, an Ancile shield in the left hand.
 The Ancile shield, while no actual examples have been found, is found in relief work and descriptions of the Salii and is described as being a large oval shield of bronze, decorated with relief work, and with indented sides.
 They would have roughly resembled the figure eight shape of Mycenean prototypes, although typically an Italian predecessor is the preferred origin.
 More than just their garb though, their rituals and organization seem to hint at the Salii being the remnants of a religious warrior band.
-Their leader is titled Magister, a word of Etruscan origin denoting military command and their rituals are often being described as consisting of jumping and dancing, with periodic bashing of their staffs against their shields in a warrior fashion.
+Their leader is titled Magister, a word of Etruscan origin denoting military command, and their rituals are often being described as consisting of jumping and dancing, with periodic bashing of their staffs against their shields in a warrior fashion.
 In much of the ancient world parallels were drawn between dance and battle, and in many cultures, warriors were trained to fight through dance-like rituals and it seems that the Salii’s dances might have been a remnant of this.